-Hereby we confirm, that by our knowledge Consolidated Financial Statements for the year 2011 prepared in accordance with International Financial Reporting Standards are true and fairly present assets, liabilities, financial position, profit or loss of APB Apranga, as well as of Apranga Group consolidated companies.
+Hereby we confirm, that by our knowledge Consolidated Financial Statements for the year 2013 prepared in accordance with International Financial Reporting Standards are true and fairly present assets, liabilities, financial position, profit or loss and cash flow of APB Apranga, as well as of Apranga Group consolidated companies.

-As well we confirm that by our knowledge Consolidated Report for the year 2011 gives correct overview of business development and activities of Apranga Group.
+As well we confirm that by our knowledge Consolidated Annual Report for the year 2013 includes a fair review of the development and performance of the business and the position of APB Apranga and Apranga Group in relation to the description of the main risks and contingencies faced thereby.